DPDK/dpdk/doc/guides/prog_guide/dev_kit_root_make_help.rst

 *   doc

-    Generate the Doxygen documentation (API, html and pdf).
+    Generate the documentation (API and guides).

 *   doc-api-html